CivicDesign/Accessible-Voting-Index/docs/index.md

 # The Election Accessibility Index

-!!! warning "The challenge: an election participation gap for people with disabilities"
+!!! alert "The challenge: an election participation gap for people with disabilities"

 According to the Elections Assistance Commission (EAC), in 2020, people with disabilities were 5.7% less likely to vote.